omidarmat/onLearn/security.md

 ```

 Once you’ve found the IP address of the known domain, perform a reverse IP lookup.
 Reverse IP searches look for domains hosted on the same
 server, given an IP or domain.
-You can also use ViewDNS.info for this.
+You can also use `viewdns.info` for this.

-Also run the whois command on an IP address, and then see if the target has a dedicated IP range by checking the NetRange field.
+Also run the `whois` command on an IP address, and then see if the target has a dedicated IP range by checking the NetRange field.
 An IP range is a block of IP addresses that all belong to the same organization.
 If the organization has a dedicated IP range, any IP you find in that range belongs to that organization:

 ```
 whois 157.240.2.35